 When Shilajit is heated up for extended durations of time, it begins to denature and subsequently loses a few of its useful elements and results.
-From a purist’s perspective, Shilajit ought to by no means be heated or boiled past 65°C/150°F and it is really helpful to course of it even at decrease temperatures to totally protect its nutrients.
+From a purist’s perspective, Shilajit ought to by no means be heated or boiled past 65°C/150°F and it is really helpful to course of it even at decreased temperatures to totally protect its nutrients.

 Sadly, most manufacturers will warmth it as much as 70°C/158°F for a restricted time at some level throughout processing to convey it to a desirable consistency.
 This partially destroys a number of the lively components, however, it will nonetheless present a number of the immense health advantages Shilajit provides.
 Heating over the melting level will completely denature the substance, effectively “burning” it.

-If positioned in a fridge or saved at low temperatures, Shilajit resin begins to harden and turns into brittle.
+If positioned in a fridge or saved at low temperatures, Shilajit resin begins to harden and turns brittle.
 Dropping a chunk of chilly Shilajit on the ground will shatter it!
 Whereas cooled all the way down to this extent, it additionally gains a sheen that it lacks when at room temperature.
 It is best to be capable of softening a chunk of chilly Shilajit resin within the palm of your hand with ease.

 Water & Oil Solubility

 Shilajit has an exceptionally excessive affinity for water and is ready to dissolve readily in water, whether or not at room temperature or heated.

 Most of the natural minerals in Shilajit are present in salt type, which imparts hygroscopic properties much like that of salt.
 For instance, should you go away open a bag of fine high-quality shilajit for 1-3 days, it is going to begin to attract moisture from the air and clump collectively.